-For all undergraduate, postgraduate, research and most English Language courses at Brunel you should typically apply for a Tier 4 (General) student visa, which covers the whole duration of your course.
+For all undergraduate, postgraduate, research and most English Language courses at Brunel you should typically apply for a Student visa, which covers the whole duration of your course.

 We hope that you should find the answers to any questions on these pages.
 Please also refer to our Frequently Asked Questions page.
 However, if you are not able to find the information that you need, please contact us.

 Information for EU, EEA and Swiss Nationals